baurine/checkstyle-sample/note/checkstyle-sample-note.md

     Total time: 34.944 secs

-So many warning!
+So many warnings!

 ### Step 2 - Modify Severity

-Although we get so many warnings, the project still build successfully, that's not exactly what we want.
-We want to it build failed if code style check doesn't pass.
-So we comment the `warning` level `severity` property in `rules.xml`, then the `severity` value will be defalut `error`:
+Although there are so many warnings, the project still builds successfully but that's not exactly what we want.
+We want the build to fail if the code style check doesn't pass.
+So we comment the `warning` level `severity` property in `rules.xml`.

     <!--<property name="severity" value="warning"/>-->

-Run `./gradlew checkstyle` again, now it is failed:
+Run `./gradlew checkstyle` again and now it fails:

     > ./gradlew checkstyle
     Incremental java compilation is an incubating feature.